 The ADC input voltage is 0 V to VREF.
 A sequencer is provided, which allows a user to select a set of ADC channels to be measured in sequence without software involvement during the sequence.
 The sequence can optionally repeat automatically at a user selectable rate.

 Four IDAC sources are provided.
 The output currents are programmable with ranges of 0 mA to 150 mA.
-A low drift band gap reference and voltage comparator complete the analog input peripheral set.
+A low drift band gap reference and voltage comparator completes the analog input peripheral set.

-The ADuCM320 integrates a range of on-chip peripherals that can be configured under software control, as required in the application.
-These peripherals include 1 × UART, 2 × I2C, and 2 × SPI serial I/O communication controllers, GPIO, 32-element programmable logic array, 3 general-purpose timers, plus a wake-up timer and system watchdog timer.
+The ADuCM320 integrates a range of on-chip peripherals that can be configured under software control, as required in the appli-cation.
+These peripherals include 1 × UART, 2 × I2C, and 2 × SPI serial input/output communication controllers, GPIO, 32-element programmable logic array, 3 general-purpose timers, plus a wake-up timer and system watchdog timer.
 A 16-bit PWM with seven output channels is also provided.

-GPIO pins on the device power up in input mode with an internal pull-up resistor.
+GPIO pins on the device power up in high impedance input mode.
 In output mode, the software chooses between open-drain mode and push-pull mode.
-The outputs can drive at least 4 mA.
 The pull-up resistors can be disabled and enabled in software.
-In GPIO mode, the inputs can be enabled to monitor the pins.
+In GPIO output mode, the inputs can remain enabled to monitor the pins.
 The GPIO pins can also be programmed to handle digital or analog peripheral signals, in which case the pin characteristics are matched to the specific requirement.

 This product has been released to the market.
 The data sheet contains all final specifications and operating conditions.
 For new designs, ADI recommends utilization of these products.

 - An evaluation board (EVAL-ADuCM320EBZ) that facilitates performance evaluation of the device with a minimum of external components

 - An Analog Devices, Inc., J-Link OB emulator (USB-SWD/UART-EMUZ)